akiliuhk/nv_service_mash_testing/README.md

 Likewise, repeat this step for pod `https-demoy-app-1.sst.suse.lab`

-Finally, turn on Protect mode for all the demox and demoy apps in NeuVector.
+Finally, turn on Protect mode for all the `https-demox` and `https-demoy` apps in NeuVector.

 ![image-20220801144114802](images/nv-https-group-protect-mode.png)